Cincinnati vs. Tulsa NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Bearcats have been favored by 22.5 points or more five times this season and have covered the spread in two of them.

-- Cincinnati's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).
+- Cincinnati has hit the over in 50% of its opportunities this year (four times in eight games with a set point total).

-- This year, the Bearcats put up nine more points per game (39.9) than the Golden Hurricane give up (30.9).
+- This year, the Bearcats average nine more points per game (39.9) than the Golden Hurricane surrender (30.9).

-- Cincinnati is 4-2 against the spread and 6-0 overall this season when the team records more than 30.9 points.

-- When Cincinnati churns out more than 396 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that Cincinnati totals more than 396 yards, the team is 3-0 against the spread and 3-0 overall.

-- The Bearcats have 10 turnovers this season, equal to the number of takeaways for the Golden Hurricane.
+- The Bearcats have 10 giveaways this season, while the Golden Hurricane have 10 takeaways .

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.